Campaigns and Funds Best Practices

 To raise money toward a campaign or fund, we recommend you have fundraisers solicit gifts on its behalf.
 For added motivation, your organization may also set personal goals for each fundraiser to raise toward the campaign or fund.

-Tip: If a fundraising effort struggles to succeed, encourage your best supporters and donors to reach out to others on your behalf to solicit donations toward the campaign or fund.
+Tip: If a fundraising effort struggles to succeed, encourage your best supporters and donors to reach out to others on your behalf to solicit giving toward the campaign or fund.
 For more information, see Peer-to-Peer Fundraising.

 To help track the effectiveness of a campaign or fund and motivate fundraisers, your organization may set goal amounts to raise toward specific fundraising efforts.
 We recommend you set realistic, achievable goal amounts for your campaigns and funds.
 If a campaign or fund struggles to meet its goal, make sure the target amount is realistic and adjust it as necessary.